Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces: Preliminaries

-Let $\mathcal{O}$ be a $2$D orbifold.
-Conway's \emph{orbifold symbol}, as described below and in \cite{Conway2002}, provides a convenient notation for identifying its fundamental group up to isomorphism.
-This in turn specifies the diffeomorphic structure of $\mathcal{O}$.
-The Conway symbol for its fundamental group has the form $\Gamma:= A\cdots \star abc\cdots\times\cdots\circ$.
-The generators have an interpretation as special kinds of curves~\cite{Conway2002,ratcliffe2013foundations}.
-There are generators for the translations associated to the handles, given by $X$ and $Y$, and there is an oriented curve going around a handle that traces the commutator $\alpha:=[X,Y]=XYX^{-1}Y^{-1}.$ There are also generators for each gyration point of order $A$, and for a curve $\gamma$ in $\mathcal{O}$ going around the gyration point once we have $\gamma^A=1,$ where we again interpret the curve as a deck transformation.
-For each mirror we have the usual Coxeter group relations, which depend on the angles of the intersecting mirrors.
-However, in the case where the interior of the orbifold contains nontrivial features, we actually need to choose one mirror per boundary component that we give two generators $P$ and $Q$, ordered in positive orientation corresponding to its two mirror halves and one generator $\lambda$ for the curve that goes around this boundary component once in positive orientation.
-We then add the relation $P=\lambda^{-1} Q \lambda$.
-Next, going around a cross-cap corresponds to a generator $\omega$ with $Z^2=\omega$, where $Z$ corresponds to the curve entering the cross-cap once.
-There is one \emph{global relation} for an orbifold, namely, the product of all Greek letters in the above has to be trivial, i.e.
+We briefly recall how the Conway symbol of an orbifold $\mathcal{O}$ gives rise to what we shall refer to as the \emph{standard presentation} of the orbifold symmetry group.
+There are two generators for the translations associated to each handle $\circ$, given by, say, $X$ and $Y$, and there is an oriented curve going around a handle that traces the commutator $[X,Y]=XYX^{-1}Y^{-1}=:\alpha.$ There are also generators for each gyration point of order $A$, and for a curve $\gamma$ in $\mathcal{O}$ going around the gyration point once we have $\gamma^A=1.$ Furthermore, for each mirror we have the usual Coxeter group relations, which depend on the angles of the intersecting mirrors.
+This means that each substring of the form $\star abc$ corresponds to a sequence of mirrors that together form a boundary component.
+Each of the letters $a,...$ corresponds to a mirror $\mathfrak{a}$ with relation $\mathfrak{a}^2=1,...$ and the mirror $\mathfrak{a}$ meets the mirror $\mathfrak{b}$ at an angle of $\pi/a$, which yields the relation $(\mathfrak{a}\mathfrak{b})^a=1$.
+As closed curves, each generator of a mirror corresponds to a closed curve from a base point that touches that mirror transversally and backtracks.
+In the case where the interior of the orbifold contains nontrivial features, we choose one mirror per boundary component that we give two generators, say $P$ and $S$, corresponding to the two ways of going around the mirror boundary component, and one generator $\lambda$ for the curve that goes around this boundary component once in positive orientation.
+We then add the relation $S=\lambda^{-1} P \lambda$.
+In the literature, $\lambda$ is known as a connecting generator.
+Figure~\ref{fig:orbicurves} illustrates the curves in $O$ representing the generators discussed here.

-In the sequel, we shall refer to this presentation as the \emph{standard presentation of the fundamental group} of $\mathcal{O}$.
-For convenience, we can also assume that in the presence of a crosscap, all handles are replaced by two crosscaps each \cite{conwayzip}.